Heartburn Antacid Extra Strength Side Effects

 26. Pillion G, Loirat C, Blum C, Poisson M, Bacri JL, Broyer M, Mathieu H "Aluminium encephalopathy: a potential risk of aluminium gels in children with chronic renal failure."
 Int J Pediatr Nephrol 2 (1981): 29-32

 27. Sideman S, Manor D "The dialysis dementia syndrome and aluminum intoxication."
 Nephron 31 (1982): 1-10

-Not all side effects for Heartburn Antacid Extra Strength may be reported.
-You should always consult a doctor or healthcare professional for medical advice.
-Side effects can be reported to the FDA here.
+Some side effects of Heartburn Antacid Extra Strength may not be reported.
+Always consult your doctor or healthcare specialist for medical advice.
+You may also report side effects to the FDA.

 More about Heartburn Antacid Extra Strength (alginic acid / aluminum hydroxide / magnesium carbonate)